nginxinc/nginx-azure-workshops/labs/lab1/readme.md

 In this section you will create a Log Analytics resource that would collect Nginx logs from your Nginx for Azure resource.
 As this resource takes time to get provisioned and attached to NGINX for Azure resource, you are building it up here.

 1. Within the NGINX for Azure resource (nginx4a), navigate to managed identity section by clicking on `Identity` from the left menu.
 Within this section, inside the `System assigned` tab, enable system managed identity by changing the status to `on`.
 Click on `Save` to save your changes.
-Press `Yes` for the "Enable system assigned managed identity" prompt.
+Press `Yes` within the "Enable system assigned managed identity" prompt.
     ![Enable System Identity](media/enable_system_identity.png)

 2. If you open up the Notifications pane, you should see a success status as shown below.
    ![Enable system Identity success](media/enable_system_identity_success.png)

-3. Now open a terminal and create a Log Analytics workspace resource that you will attach to NGINX for Azure using Azure CLI.
+3. Now go back to your terminal and create a Log Analytics workspace resource that you will attach to NGINX for Azure using Azure CLI.
 This resource would be used to capture and store NGINX error and access logs.
 Use below command to create this resource.

     ```bash
     ## Set environment variables